 Cancer data from diagnosis years of 1981 to 2004 were used to model reporting delay distribution.
-A delay distribution models the probability of a cancer being reported after a delay of d years (d = 2, 3, ..., 25).
+A delay distribution models the probability of a cancer being reported after a delay of d years (d = 2, 3, ..., 24).
 The number of cancers reported at each delay year is assumed to follow a Poisson distribution.
 Cases are removed as corrections to the data are made, and the probability of removing cases is modeled as a binomial distribution.
 To reduce the number of parameters that have to be estimated and to achieve stability in the tails of the delay distributions, an assumption is made that all cancer cases will be reported within 25 years of diagnosis.

 The delay distributions were modeled as a function of covariates using a discrete-time proportional hazards model.
 For the models presented here the following potential covariates are included: age at diagnosis, sex, diagnosis year, delay time, and race.
 Age at diagnosis was modeled as a 3-category variable with levels 0-49, 50-64, and 65+.
 Diagnosis year was modeled either as a continuous covariate or as categorized variables: 1981-1985, 1986-1990, and 1991-2004.
-Delay time d was modeled as a categorical variable in one of three ways: (1) d > 2 or d > 3,
+Delay time d was modeled as a categorical variable in one of three ways:

+- (1) d > 2 or d > 3,

+- (2) d > 2, d > 3, d > 4, or d > 5, and

-(3) d > 2, d > 3, ..., or d > 10.
+- (3) d > 2, d > 3, ..., or d > 10.

-For each cancer site, a delay distribution was calculated for all races combined and separate delay distributions were calculated for whites and for blacks.
+For each cancer site, delay distributions were calculated for all races combined, for whites only, and for blacks only.
 When modeling delay distributions for all races combined, if a patient's race value changed between two submission years the change of value does not contribute to the delay distribution.
 For melanoma, only all races combined and whites were analyzed because melanoma is rare for blacks.

 Maximum likelihood estimates of delay probabilities were obtained using the Newton-Raphson algorithm.
 Details of the estimation can be found in Midthune et al. (2005).
 For each of the cancer sites, up to 72 models of pre-determined combinations of covariates were considered.
-We evaluated these models by fitting the models using data of diagnosis years between 1981 and 2003 and then predicting the cancer counts for 2004.
+We evaluated these models by fitting the models using data of diagnosis years between 1981 and 2004 and then predicting the cancer counts for 2005.
 For each cancer site, the model that minimized the sum of squared prediction errors was chosen as the default model.
 An algorithm was then used to compare the default model with competing models in order to select a model that best balanced prediction and simplicity.
-The chosen model was then refitted using all data (1981-2004 diagnosis years) to estimate delay distributions and calculate delay-adjusted estimates of the cancer counts.
+The chosen model was then refitted using all data (1981-2005 diagnosis years) to estimate delay distributions and calculate delay-adjusted estimates of the cancer rates.

 Age-adjusted (using the 2000 US standard population) cancer incidence rates were then calculated with and without adjusting for reporting delay.
-Joinpoint linear regression (Harris, 1990) was used to obtain the annual percentage changes for the 1975-2004 incidence rates for the data series with and without delay adjustment.
-Because the delay distribution was assumed complete after 25 years, incidence rates for diagnosis years prior to 1981 are not adjusted.
-In these joinpoint regression analyses, up to three joinpoints (i.e, four trend-line segments) were allowed, and these were modeled to fall at either whole years or midway between diagnosis years.
+Joinpoint linear regression (Harris, 1990) was used to obtain the annual percentage changes for the 1975-2005 incidence rates for the data series with and without delay adjustment.
+Incidence rates for diagnosis years prior to 1981 are not adjusted.
 Joinpoints were constrained to be at least two years away from both the beginning and the end of the data series and at least two years apart.
 Joinpoint regressions were fitted using the weighted-least-squares (weighted by appropriate variances of age-adjusted incidence rates) option in the Joinpoint regression software.